Supernova-Studio/exporter-documentation/documentation/BLOCK_CREATION.md

 }],
 ```

-Block declarations require:
+Block declarations contain:
 - `key` - Unique key used in code.
 Use the format  `io.rdc.documentation-main.{block name}` to identify the block as ours
 - `category` - Category name shown in Supernova's editor.
 Stick to the existing categories unless they don't make sense for your block
 - `title` - Name of block shown in editor
 - `description` - Short description of block shown in editor.
 Keep this as short as possible
-- `icon` - Icon used for block
+- `icon` - Icon used for block (optional)
 - `mode` - keep this as `"block"`
 - `properties` - see next section